ForgeRock/forgeops/helm/opendj/README.md

 Where 'sandbox' is the namespace name, and 'userstore' is the instance.

-The restore script will recurse through the `yy/mm/dd` to find the most recent backup.
-Within each day folder, there is a full backup and a a number of incrementals.
-The restore will restore the most recent incremental and full backup for that day.
+The restore script will recurse through the `yy/mm/dd` directory to find the most recent backup.
+Within each day's direrectory there is a full backup and a a number of incremental backups.
+The restore operation will restore the most recent incremental and full backup for that day.

 To recover this backup to a new instance, perform the following procedure: